Community Health Workers, Promotoras, & Representatives Coalition

 Our Steering Committee:

-The CHW/P/R policy coalition is comprised of seven lead entities: California Consortium for Urban Indian Health (CCUIH), the California Pan-Ethnic Health Network, Latino Coalition for Healthy California, The Children’s Partnership, Transitions Clinic Network, Roots Community Health Center, and Visión y Compromiso.
+The CHW/P/R policy coalition is comprised of eleven lead entities: Asian Resources, Inc., California Consortium for Urban Indian Health, the California Pan-Ethnic Health Network, El Sol, Latino Coalition for a Healthy California, Mixteco/Indigena Community Organizing Project, Roots Community Health, The Children’s Partnership, Transitions Clinic Network, San Diego Refugee Communities Coalition, and Visión y Compromiso.

 Goal and Objectives:

-1. Convene CHW/P/Rs and advocates for CHW/P/Rs from diverse communities across the state
+1. Convening: Convene CHW/P/Rs and advocates for CHW/P/Rs from diverse communities across the state and receive their input on emerging CHW/P/R related policies.

 [1] Based on Community Responsive Wellness, The Promotor Model: A Model for Building Healthy Communities, and Healing Centered Engagement